 I always feel a tad bit sad after the holidays are over.
 That’s especially true this year since I had such a blast in Michigan.
 I miss my family, and I definitely miss their food.
 My aunt and grandma are two of the best cooks I have ever known.
 My grandma can make banh cuon FROM SCRATCH which is the most difficult Vietnamese dish technically.
 One thing we always have when I’m visiting is spring rolls.

-My family does spring rolls a tad bit differently.
+My family does Vietnamese spring rolls a tad bit differently in Michigan.
 They don’t come all pretty and already rolled; we grill our meat and make it during the meal.
 This is the traditional way of eating spring rolls.
 My aunt likes to use nontraditional ingredients such as mussels, squid, and fish which is what always excited me about hers.
 This time around we had two ingredients I’ve never used before: salmon and pork loin.
 At first, I wasn’t sure how this would turn out.
 I had never had salmon in spring rolls before, but I was pleasantly surprised when I took my first bite.
 The salmon was just amazing!!
 I was feeling inspired by that meal this week, so I decided to recreate this meal using my own ingredients.

 What I love about this salmon and pork spring roll recipe

 Spring rolls are usually something you have in the summer since they are served cold, but I like to have them all year round.
 What I like about them is that you can use almost any ingredient as the “meat” filling.
-I’ve seen people use tofu, beef, assorted seafood, and even chicken.
+I’ve seen people use tofu, beef, nem nuong, Chinese sausage, and even chicken.
 My favorites are still the traditional ones: pork belly and shrimp.
 The sweetness and flavors of these two ingredients just go so well together.
 A close second is definitely the salmon I used in this iteration.
 Salmon has such a great natural flavor that goes well with the veggies and hoison dipping sauce.